On offer

 Highlight: Enjoy glorious views over St Ives Bay from Knill's Monument.
 Look out for the Baulking House, once used by Cornish pilchard fishermen.

-In summary: Head up to Knill’s Monument, then over fields to Lelant via Trencrom Hill.
+In summary: We head up to Knill’s Monument, over fields to Trencrom Hill then onto Lelant church.
 We follow the coast path beside the Hayle Estuary and through dunes overlooking Porthkidney Sands and Carbis Bay before arriving back at St Ives.

 Highlight: Stunning views from the top of the iron-age hill fort of Trencrom Hill, including the south coast and St Michael’s Mount.